 Its rotation is smooth, and is more solid and has better manufacturing quality than the previous two (which is also reflected in the higher price).
 And it’s practically silent in operation.

-- ADD MOTION TO YOUR TIMELAPSES: Simple controls allow you to move in both directions, adjust time...
+- ADD MOTION TO YOUR TIMELAPSES: Simple controls allow you to move clockwise, adjust time intervals and...

 - SMOOTH STABLE PANNING: Strong enough to support a metal bodied DSLR camera, GoPro, or iPhone without...